Teeth whitening

 What is teeth whitening?

 Teeth whitening involves bleaching your teeth to make them lighter.
-Teeth whitening can’t make your teeth brilliant white, but it can lighten the existing colour by several shades.
+It can't make your teeth brilliant white, but it can lighten the existing colour by several shades.

-The General Dental Council, the organisation that regulates dental professionals in the UK, has decided that teeth whitening is a form of dentistry.
-This means that you should only have your teeth whitened by a dentist or another dental professional, such as a dental hygienist or dental therapist, on the prescription of a dentist.
+Teeth whitening is a form of dentistry and should only be carried out by a dentist or another regulated dental professional, such as a dental hygienist or dental therapist, on the prescription of a dentist.

 Some beauty salons offer teeth whitening, but this is illegal if there's no dental professional present, and it may put your oral health at risk.